 You simply cannot miss out on this Mediterranean Labneh Dip with Zaatar Pistachio Mint Olive Topping!
 Sprinkled with fresh pomegranate seeds and served with zaatar pita chips – this easy labneh dip is the perfect appetizer or can be served as part of a mezze platter!

 This Labneh Dip with Zaatar Pistachio Olive Mint Topping recipe is the best, most flavorful and lightest way to make a dip!
-Picture creamy smooth low-fat labneh or Greek yogurt topped with a mixture of zaatar spice, chopped olives, fresh mint and pistachios in olive oil!
+Picture creamy smooth low-fat labneh or Greek yogurt.
+Top that with a mixture of zaatar spice, chopped olives, fresh mint and pistachios in olive oil!

 You simply cannot miss out on this Mediterranean Labneh dip!
-Sprinkled with fresh pomegranate seeds and served with zaatar pita chips – this dip is the perfect appetizer or can be served as part of a mezze platter!
+Sprinkled with fresh pomegranate seeds and served with zaatar pita chips, this dip is the perfect appetizer.
+It can also be served as part of a mezze platter!

 Why this recipe works:

 This easy refreshing Labneh Dip with Zaatar Pistachio Olive Mint topping is my way of twisting and adding a TON of flavor, freshness and punch to a classic Middle Eastern appetizer.